ranb111/weather_app/README.md

    ```bash
    pip install -r requirements.txt
    ```
+3. For Streamlit Cloud deployment, the `packages.txt` file will handle system dependencies
-3. Run the application using one of the methods above
+4. Run the application using one of the methods above

 ## Usage Instructions
 1. Enter a city name in the sidebar search box